rundherum/pymia/docs/installation.rst

 Or... the longer and more painful way...
 Some modules depend on ITK.
 This describes how to install ITK with wrappers for Python (tested with ITK 4.12).

-You will need ccmake (install by sudo apt-get install cmake-curses-gui)
+You will need ccmake (install by :bash:`sudo apt-get install cmake-curses-gui`)

 1. Download ITK https://itk.org/ITK/resources/software.html
 2. Create ITK install folder